 With this in mind Dr. Harriet Thomson and I (Karla Ricalde) held workshops as a first step towards helping us construct a methodology for conceiving energy poverty more complexly.
 The conception of the methodology was inspired by Day et al (2016) in which they propose the Capabilities Approach as a way to add layers of meaning to energy services and to deepen our understanding of energy poverty.

 As expected, some things like cooking, thermal comfort, and personal hygiene emerged in every one of the workshops.
-The only difference in the case of thermal comfort was the extent to which it was considered as important varied, but all three varied when it came to the links with primary capabilities; this occurred even within the groups and provided a good ground for opening up discussions on minimum necessary levels of energy services.
+The only difference in the case of thermal comfort was the extent to which it was considered important, and all three varied when it came to the links with primary capabilities; this occurred even within the groups and provided a good ground for opening up discussions on minimum necessary levels of energy services.

-Some other interesting themes emerged from the differences in cleanliness perception, both personal and around the house; a group in particular, with a high Korean composition, had valued higher cleanliness related energy services.
-While groups comprised mostly from undergrad students, ranked things like washing clothes and vacuuming in the lower end of the spectrum.
-Another interesting difference was the discussion around charging electronic devices(phones, tablets and computers).
-This also came up across all groups, but importance varied a lot more; some participants noting “I could live without my phone”, while others stated, “just seeing my phone battery drain causes me a lot of stress”, thus making it one of their top 3 energy services.
+Some other interesting themes emerged from the differences in cleanliness perception, both personal and around the house.
+One group in particular, with a high South Korean composition, valued cleanliness related energy services higher than all other groups.
+Groups comprised mostly from undergrad students ranked things like washing clothes and vacuuming in the lower end of the spectrum.
+Another interesting difference was the discussion around charging electronic devices, such as phones, tablets and computers, which came up across all groups.
+However, its importance varied a lot; some participants noted “I could live without my phone”, while others stated, “just seeing my phone battery drain causes me a lot of stress”, thus making it one of their top 3 energy services.

 The most valuable lesson from the workshops was the impact this type of work has, in opening up dialogues and adding much needed levels of complexity to our understanding of energy poverty.
 These lessons learned will serve as foundations for a series of workshops that we will be mediating early May in Cuba.